 Learning goals for both majors and minors:

-- Knowledge of the history of Western art music and the traditions practiced in other cultures, including an understanding of the evolution of specific genres, styles, and musical philosophies;
+- Acquire knowledge of the history of Western art music and the traditions practiced in other global cultures, including an understanding of the evolution of specific genres, styles, and musical philosophies.

 Learning goals for non-majors: